 Being tired while operating a commercial vehicle is extremely dangerous.
 This lesson helps drivers learn to recognize the early symptoms of fatigue, when to stop and take a break and strategies to manage and combat fatigue.
 It also covers how to use sleep cycles to their best effect and federal regulations regarding driver fatigue.

 15. Night Driving

 At night, there are different hazards to be aware of, including fatigue and reduced visibility.
-This lesson takes a closer look at some of the challenges associated with night driving and how to deal with these challenges.
+This lesson takes a closer look at some of the challenges associated with night driving and how to deal with them.

 16. Driver Distractions

-According to AAA, drivers make up to 100 decisions per mile and the National Highway Traffic Safety Administration reports distractions and inattentive driving play a part in one out of every four motor vehicle incidents.
+According to AAA, drivers make up to 100 decisions per mile.
+The National Highway Traffic Safety Administration also reports distractions and inattentive driving play a part in one out of every four motor vehicle incidents.
 This lesson identifies different types of driver distractions, how to minimize them and the consequences of distracted driving.